How Long Does a Nationally Coordinated Criminal History Check (NCCHC) Take?

 If you’ve ever applied for a Nationally Coordinated Criminal History Check (NCCHC) in Australia, you’ve probably asked yourself, “How long will this take?”
 Knowing the expected processing time can help you plan and avoid unnecessary stress, whether you need a background check for a new job, volunteering, licensing, or another reason.

-At AuthNTick, we work hard to process checks quickly while maintaining accuracy and compliance with national security protocols.
+At AuthNTick, we strive to process checks efficiently while ensuring accuracy and compliance with national security protocols.
 So, how long should you expect to wait?
 Let’s dive in!

 How Long Does an NCCHC Usually Take?